NewForce-at-Mountwest/client-side-mastery/book-2-the-novice/chapters/CLI_BASICS.md

 ### Aliases

 Aliases are useful for accelerating your development workflow.
-First, you need to create a new file called `.bashrc` in your root directory.
+First, you need to create a new file called `.bash_profile` in your root directory.

 ```
-touch .bashrc
+touch .bash_profile
 ```

-You'll define aliases in your `.bashrc` file with the `alias` keyword.
+You'll define aliases in your `.bash_profile` file with the `alias` keyword.
 Let's look at an example.

 When working with the Git/Github workflow, there are several commands that you type over, and over, and over again.
 One of those is `git push origin myBranchName`.
 It becomes tedious to constantly type `git push origin`.
 Let's create an alias for it.

-Open the `.bashrc` initialization file in your favorite code editor, and enter in the following alias.
+Open the `.bash_profile` initialization file in your favorite code editor, and enter in the following alias.

 `alias gpo="git push origin "`